-I am a postdoctoral associate in the department of Mathematics and Computer Science at Rutgers University - Newark.
+I am a Research Associate in the department of Mathematics and Computer Science at Rutgers University - Newark.
 I earned a B.A. psychology from Concordia University in Montreal and continued on to complete my Ph.D. investigating human sensitivity to natural scene statistics with Aaron Johnson and Bruce Hansen.
 I then spent 18 months in the UK as a postdoc in the Department of Psychology at the University of York working on a project investigating the neural mechanisms of binocular vision.

 My research focuses on the study of early visual mechanisms.
 Specifically, I am interested in defining the association between the characteristics of early visual properties to the statistical properties of the natural environment.
 I rely a combination of psychophysical, neuroimaging, neurostimulation, and computational modelling methods in my research.
 In the CoDaS lab, I am part of the virtual reality project, which aims to modify human perception by altering the statistical properties of the environment.